Warnings: violence, mentions of rape

 A man who had insulted him too many times to count since he was just a child.
 A man who had sheltered Jin Zixun, who had lived for so long with the reputation of one who liked to hoard Wei Wuxian’s kin like mere possessions; who had forced a child into the belly of his youngest concubine and left her crying to Wei Wuxian on her knees, begging him to take her away.

 She had broken out of her quarters by herself after hearing the commotion in the Tower, after hearing his name.
 She had found him, barefooted and frightened, as he was about to leave; she had wanted so dearly to be taken as she had heard others were before her.

 “Where’s your son, Jin Guangshan,” Wei Wuxian called as Wen Ning kicked away one more man trying to make a shield of his own body.
 “Did you bring him to life with the same violence that you did your many bastards?
 Is this why Madam Jin can’t even stand the sight of you?”

 “You mad thief,” Jin Guangshan replied in rage, “rotten like your bitch of a mother, you should have been locked and left to starve before you could grow old enough to speak—”

 Like Luo Fanghua and the forever bruise at her ankle, like Grandmother who had weeped so after walking into the sun, like Wen Linfeng sobbing into his lap as she related all her fears.

 Like the old man in the Lotus Pier whose name Wei Wuxian had never known.

 Jiang Cheng was the one to parry away Wen Ning’s attack this time.
-He hit his sword to the side of Wen Ning’s chest and made the corpse sway aside, and he stood before Wei Wuxian with sweat shining over his brow, as if he had traveled across land and sea to get there in time.
+He hit his sword to the side of Wen Ning’s chest and made the corpse sway aside, and he stood before Wei Wuxian with sweat shining over his brow, as if he had traveled across land and sea for days to get there in time.